dmccaffery/numonic/docs/content/commands/bash/edit-bashrc.md

 If the file does not exist, it will be created with the correct shebang for bash.

-For simple environment variables, we highly recommend using the **userenv** commands, which will make environment variables available across different shells (both bash and zsh) and supports directory-specific variables as well.
+For simple environment variables, we highly recommend using the **userenv**(1) commands, which will make environment variables available across different shells (both bash and zsh) and supports directory-specific variables as well.

 # OPTIONS